Signs of Drug Addiction

-As you become dependent on a chemical, you need less positive stimulation from other sources.
+As you depend on a chemical, you need less favorable stimulation from other sources.
 A quick fix makes you feel good.
 Therefore, you may spend more time thinking about and procuring drugs than participating in other activities and hobbies that make you happy.

 Loss of interest is also a sign of mood disorders.
 If you feel apathetic or notice indifference in a loved one, you might want to consider the cause.
 Even if substance abuse isn’t the issue, a mental health issue could be to blame.